ewhitesides/EventLogTools/README.md

 # EventLogTools

-As a function runs, it may output several verbose, information, warning, or error messages.
+As a function runs, it may output messages of type verbose, information, warning, error, etc.

-Write-StreamToEventLog takes each message and logs it to the Windows event log.
+Write-StreamToEventLog gives us a way to pipe these messages to the Windows Event log and if selected, automatically generate an event id.

 The below table outlines the Stream to Entry Type mapping: